The Marine Industry: Slowly Sailing Towards Hydrogen Technology

 So has the shipping industry set sail on hydrogen technology adoption?

-Just last week, the Hydrogen Innovation – Future Infrastructure & Vessel Evaluation and Demonstration (HI-FIVED) consortium announced that the UK government has granted £3.8 million in funding.
-The funding will be used to build a one-of-a-kind hydrogen-powered autonomous shipping vessel with bunkering technologies for liquid hydrogen.
+Just last week, the Hydrogen Innovation – Future Infrastructure & Vessel Evaluation and Demonstration (HI-FIVED) consortium announced that the UK government has granted £3.8 million in funding to build a one-of-a-kind hydrogen-powered autonomous shipping vessel with bunkering technologies for liquid hydrogen.
 The vessel will begin to sail between Aberdeen, the Orkneys and the Shetland Islands by 2024, to facilitate future transportation of cargo in a more sustainable and efficient manner.
 The project will contribute to a greater uptake of these technologies in the marine industry by demonstrating their viability and possible benefits.

 In February 2023, a partnership between Carnot Ltd. and Carisbrooke Shipping was announced to create an emission-free 50kW hydrogen auxiliary engine.
 After thorough design and testing, the hydrogen engine will be incorporated into a containerized system and mounted aboard one of Carisbrooke Shipping’s cargo ships for a 40-day sea trial in early 2025.
 The collaboration has been awarded a £2.3 million grant to bring the idea to life.
 The project’s goal is to demonstrate how high-efficiency, zero-emission engines may help the marine sector reduce its carbon footprint.
 If successful, this could mark the beginning of a new era of environmentally friendly shipping.